rabbithat/nRF52_SimpleTxRxDemo/README.md

   2. Only after loading the above files, load this file.
   3. At the REPL prompt, type 'tx' to create a transmitting node, or 'rx' to create a receiver node.
      For a proper demonstration you will need one node of each type.

+This code is a good starting point for beginners because it is already working.
+You can easily modify the code to do whatever transmitting and receiving you want.